-This year marks the 200th anniversary of the death of the German-born British Queen Charlotte, consort of George III (1744-1818).
+The year 2018 marked the 200th anniversary of the death of the German-born British Queen Charlotte, consort of George III (1744-1818).
 Her life will be celebrated at Kew Palace, where she died on 18 November 1818, with a new exhibition that explores her marriage to the King, her intellectual and artistic achievements and her last months at Kew.

 The Queen’s considerable botanic interests could not find a greater place of parallel than the great Royal Botanic Gardens of Kew.
 The rustic retreat known as ‘Queen Charlotte’s Cottage’ – where the Royal Family would rest for recreation in between walks – is still accessible to the public.
 It was opened to the nation by Queen Charlotte’s granddaughter, Queen Victoria in 1898, and whose upper floor is lavishly decorated with delightful floral garlands, painted most probably by the Queen’s daughter, Princess Elizabeth.
 But why did the Queen die at Kew?

 Queen Charlotte’s health had worsened considerably in 1817, as the result of which a cure in Bath was recommended to her, but itself was interrupted by the unexpected death in childbirth of the Prince Regent’s only (legitimate) child, Princess Charlotte, her beloved granddaughter, and namesake.